The Manufacturing Game®

 A Shared Vision

-Creating the culture to become world class in reliability requires more than a few people with a new perspective and certainly more than just a workshop for the leadership team.
+Creating the culture to become world class in reliability requires more than a few people with a new perspective and certainly more than just a single workshop for the leadership team.
+World class reliability requires hundreds of people doing thousands of little things correctly every day.
+Reliability is a team game, requiring everyone in the organization to do their part.

 • combined with solid leadership support and communications